shourya/Order-Placement-JSP-script/README.md

 A script to place order via mail

-Well this is a simple JSP script to automate the process of order mail generation for any business owner.
+Well this is a simple JSP script to automate the process of placing order through e-mail with GUI and everything for any business owner .

 This script is part of a much larger project(see case_study.pdf), but it will work with any aplication using Sql database and make life easy.